PELC

 Cuyahoga Metro Housing Authority Police Department

-Hilliard Police Department
+Hilliard Division of Police

 Chief Justin Paez, Chair